 Now just spin them over on top of each other to make sure every side is coated with the Dry Satay Spice Rub mix and cover with cling film and place in the fridge (ideally overnight) if you can.
 Anywhere between 4 hours to 12 hours is ideal.

-Now roll them in breadcrumbs to give them a dry look and feel and you are ready to cook.
+Take them out of the fridge half an hour before cooking and roll them in panko breadcrumbs to give them a dry look and feel, while adding some crunch and you are ready to cook.

-Pretty much all that’s left to do is cook the satay chicken sticks how ever you like.
-I like to grill them to get a bit of smoke flavour otherwise just on the BBQ plate with a little glug of olive oil.
+Pretty much all that’s left to do is cook the Thai chicken satay skewers how ever you like.
+Grilling them over an open flame on grill grates gives them a nice smokie flavour otherwise just on the BBQ plate or grill pan with a little glug of olive oil over medium-high heat.

-A few minutes on each side and they are pretty much ready to eat, if you want to be extra careful use a meat thermometer and remove from the grill when they are around 70°C.
+Cook for 3-4 minutes on each side and they are pretty much ready to eat (cooking times will vary depending on the thickness of the chicken sticks).
+If you want to be extra careful use a meat thermometer and remove from the grill when they are around 72°C, this is the recommended internal temperature.

 That’s it, eat and enjoy.